bitcoin-sv/bitcoin-sv/doc/README.md

 Setup
 ---------------------
-Bitcoin SV is an implementation of a node for the Bitcoin Cash network and builds the backbone of the network.
-It downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Bitcoin SV is an implementation of a node for the Bitcoin SV network and is one of the pieces of software that provide the backbone of the network.
+It downloads and stores the entire history of Bitcoin SV transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download Bitcoin SV, visit [bitcoinsv.io](https://bitcoinsv.io/).